The analysis drives the model. Never the other way around.

 When it works well, this kind of chain naturally builds toward the question the decision-maker actually cares about.
 An engineer might care most about reliability.
 A regulator might care about consumer rates.
 A CEO might care about whether to build their own power plant.
 The simulation at the base of the chain doesn’t need to be redesigned for each audience — it produced the quantitative foundation that every downstream question depends on, and each audience can read the chain at the level where their decision lives.

-Consider a study on data center load growth in PJM territory.
+Consider one study from the track record, on data center load growth in PJM territory.
 A dispatch simulation might answer “at what load does the grid start to struggle?”
 Those results — breaking points, investment requirements, generation costs — could feed the next question: “what happens to consumer electricity rates as data center demand grows?”
 And the rate projections could feed the next: “at what point does it become cheaper for data centers to generate their own power, and what would that exodus mean for everyone still on the grid?”
 Each question builds on the previous answer.
 The simulation runs once, at the base of the chain.
 Everything above it is analysis that the simulation made possible.

-From Question to Decision
+From question to decision

 The ideas above describe how I think about every modeling problem.
 Here’s what it looks like in practice — from first question to final answer.